tommendable/100-days-of-code/log.md

 **Today's Progress**:
 * I finished the Javascript30 Click and Drag to scroll Exercise
-* I also finished the Javascript30 video speed controll UI Exercise
+* I also finished the Javascript30 video speed control UI Exercise

 **Thoughts:**
 * I had an idea for a simple goal setting app today, basically you can create goals and split into sub tasks / stretch goals etc. for a monthly / yearly tracker.
 Kind of WoW achievements style with highlighted achieves that are 'so close'.
 I am sure something very like this already exists but I thought maybe I would make it for myself anyway as some practice